Last updated on August 10th, 2021 at 05:05 pm

 It might take a few minutes, but Facebook will alert you when your archive is ready.
 It didn’t long when I click on it here.
 It took just 6seconds to load next action.

 Step 4: When it is, click on the screen directive “Start my Archive” again.

 Before now, a zip file will download to your computer, which allows you to browse through that archive by opening each file inside the folder, where you’ll find the entire history of your life on Facebook.

-Check your email address for your data.
-This data is accessible on computer.
+Step 5: Check your email address for your data.
+This data is accessible on a computer.